7 Best Places to Live in Colorado

 Looking for a town that personifies the Colorado nature and an outdoorsy lifestyle?
 Look no further than Boulder.
 Based in the foothills of the Rocky Mountains, everywhere you turn is a gorgeous view of mountains with snow-capped peaks.

 The city isn’t growing only because of the scenic views and outdoor recreation.
 Boulder is also a hotbed for entrepreneurship.
-The city claims the title of America’s Startup Capital, and has created a strong economy and plenty of employment opportunities.
+The city dons the title of America’s Startup Capital and has created a strong economy and plenty of employment opportunities.
 If working in a startup environment excites you, you’ll have plenty of options in Boulder.
-University of Colorado is also located here, a contributing factor to the startup culture.
-Business Insider actually ranked Boulder their top college city in the U.S, largely due to the city's public transit, educated community, and bustling restaurant/bar scene.
+The University of Colorado is also located here, a contributing factor to the startup culture.
+Business Insider even ranked Boulder their top college city in the U.S, largely due to the city's public transit, educated community, and bustling restaurant/bar scene.

 Nice sunny weather, tons of outdoor activities, and hundreds of bike trails to explore, what does it all add up to?
 Well, Boulder has a lot of accolades that show the benefits of these amenities.
 Boulder was recently named the Happiest City in the US and the Fittest City in the US.
 Residents are surely benefiting from having the great outdoors at their fingertips.

 The shopping and dining scene may not be as robust as Denver’s, but bigger isn’t always better.
 Boulder is home to some of Colorado’s top restaurants.
 You’ll find no shortage of new American fare and farm-table bites.
 In Downtown Boulder you’ll find Pearl Street Mall, featuring a strip of great shops, restaurants, breweries, and even street performers.

 All of this packed into a smaller, friendly community, still within commuting distance to Denver?
 It's clear to see why Boulder is one of the best places to live in Colorado.